 - Site architect (sitemap, URL redirects, etc.)

-- On-page optimisation (meta descriptions, heading tags, URL, etc.)
+- On-page optimization (meta descriptions, heading tags, URL, etc.)

-- Content (keyword optimisation, non-duplicated and good quality)
+- Content (keyword optimization, non-duplicated and good quality)

 - UX factors (how well the website works for users)